chenlabUIUC/OrientedPhaseDomain/README.md

 Note: Additional datasets, including the pristine cathode nanoparticle and the cathode nanoparticle at an intermediate discharge cutoff voltage in the aqueous electrolyte at C/10, are provided for testing the codes in the "OrientedPhaseDomain/MapStrainAndDomain/More dataset" folder.

+Note: For plotting the strain gradient, visit "OrientedPhaseDomain/MapStrainAndDomain/StrainGradient" folder.
+Run the codes "MapStrainGradientMagnitude.m" and "MapStrainGradientVector.m" to generate the strain gradient magnitude and vector map, respectively.
+An example of dataset is provided.

 (B) For the calculation of radial distribution function and pair correlation function, visit folders "RadialDistributionFunction" and "PairCorrelationFunction"

 For the radial distribution function: Open "DomainRadialDistribution_averageFiles.m" and run it.
 The code calculates the radial distribution function for the same type of domain and different types of domains considering all the cathode particles.
 Examples of the domain center of mass coordinates of each cathode particle are provided as excel files.
 Each excel file contains the domain center of mass coordinates for one cathode particle.